zongou/vscode/README.md

 # Notice

-This branch is for building code-server,
+This branch is for building code-server
-Please switch branch to release/*
+Please switch branch to release/\*